 Sales Operations generally cover a lot of ground and can incorporate a number of activities depending upon the industry and specific organization.
-At its core, however, the primary goal of sales operations is to support the frontline sales team effectively respond to customer demand, sell and fulfill the demand.
+At its core, however, the primary goal of sales operations is to support the frontline sales team effectively respond to customer demand and fulfill the demand.
 And it usually takes the whole organization and in many cases the supply chain to successfully sell and fulfill customer demand profitably.

 Depending upon the type of organization and how your sales and operations functions are set up the following workflows and related sub-processes can be useful to improve sales operations.

 Most organizations can benefit from having digital workflows for above sales operations processes.
 But true coordination between different internal functions (sales, finance, product, operations, customer service), and supply chain partners is only possible with digital process orchestration where handoffs between different workflows can happen easily and seamlessly.
 An example Quote-to-Cash process orchestration at a high level can be seen in the picture below.